top of page

 Massage Therapy

 Facial palsy may cause pain and stiffness as immobilized muscles atrophy from non-use.
-Muscle atrophy can cause serious movement impairments even after Bell's Palsy subsides.
+Persistent muscle contraction due to excessive signals causes serious movement impairments even after Bell's Palsy subsides.
+Release is imperative to

 Facial massage is a great way to help restore feeling to the paralyzed part of the face.
 You may find it helpful to start with sessions with a professional massage therapist who has experience with facial palsy.
 You can then continue practicing yourself.